 Understanding the pain from AVN

 Feedback from almost all AVN sufferers in our community has revealed that our health service specialists have little or no understanding of the horrific pain that accompanies AVN.
 The X-RAY and MRI scans to help the specialist understand what has happened within the affected joint / bone, but these images do not convey the chronic pain and devastating effect this has on the quality of life.
 Therefore this is one of the biggest frustrations for all AVN sufferers.

 Awareness of AVN in the British Isles

-Very few people have heard of Avascular Necrosis AVN Osteonecrosis.
-Except for the medical profession, it is probable that only sufferers and those close to them have any awareness of the disease.
+Very few people have heard of Avascular Necrosis AVN or Osteonecrosis.
+Except for the medical profession, only sufferers and those close to them probably have any awareness of the disease.